cory2067/osumod/README.md

 - **Modder Type**: If you select BN, you'll be able to set the status of maps to "nominated".
 If you select regular modder, you'll just have a "finished" option instead.
 - **Gamemodes**: Requests that aren't from the specified gamemode will be automatically rejected.

+### Auto-cleanup
+Sometimes, modders will create a queue and then abandon it, leaving clutter on the main page.
+To prevent this, queues will be cleaned up automatically if inactive:
+- If a queue is left open for 3 weeks but the owner never responds to any requests, it will automatically be closed
+- If the queue owner does nothing (doesn't respond to any requests, doesn't open, etc) for 8 weeks, the queue will be automatically archived

+Archived queues can be revived by creating "Create Queue" from the homepage, and the 8 week counter will reset.

 ---

 ## Running osumod in development